Temidare-data/data-cleaning-project/README.md

-# Online Retail Data Analysis
+# Online Retail Sales Analysis  & Customer Insight Using Python

 ## Project Overview
 This project focuses on analyzing a real-world e-commerce dataset to uncover meaningful insights about sales performance, customer behavior, and product demand.